About ANIMALESQUE

 IMG_6076.jpg

 Animalesque was Founded in 2012 by Sara, passionate about the story of fabric.
-Working from an archive of diverse textiles mindfully-sourced from her travels, reclaimed from theatre wardrobes, and surplus from the fashion trade, Sara lovingly produces her collectable works with a commitment to slow, conscientious design.
+Working from an archive of diverse textiles mindfully-sourced from her travels, reclaimed from theatre wardrobes, and surplus from the fashion trade, Sara lovingly produces her collectable works with a commitment to slow, environmentally conscious, circular design.

 The significance of the materials is integral to the design process, and capture stories of cultural heritage, symbolism and collaboration.
-With the aim to reconnect people with the materials we wear and use, Sara skilfully weaves these stories into her timeless designs, making each piece a celebration of its own, made to last, to treasure, for good.
+With the aim to reconnect people with the materials we wear and use, Sara skilfully stitches these stories into her timeless designs, making each piece an art of its own, made to last, to treasure, for good.

 FABRICS